 Experienced teaching assistants who intend to pursue an academic career are often offered the opportunity of teaching a course, typically a small section of precalculus or calculus.

 The Department of Mathematics offers outstanding new graduate students an additional fellowship award on top of their TA stipends.
 The fellowships will last through the first three years of study, which typically takes the student up to the Ph.D. qualifying exams.
-Recipients must achieve a GPA of 3.5/4 or greater in each semester of study.
+Selection factors include outstanding results in mathematics, science and/or engineering course work, undergraduate research experience, and demonstrated scholarly qualities such as independence, self-motivation and scientific curiosity.
+Selected recipients must achieve a GPA of 3.5/4 or greater in each semester of study..

 Students who have earned their M.S. degree and continue on for a Ph.D. are often supported as Research Assistants.
 These positions are supported by faculty grants and, other than course work, students work on research full time.
 Approximately a third to half of students are supported as RAs.